nathansmith11170/nob-plusplus/Readme.md

 - Build a simple executable with a module import (std module, user module) <-- In Progress
 - Build a simple library with modules
 - Configurable compile and link flags
+- support `#include` if header is available in compiler's search paths
 - Incremental builds
 - Parallel builds
 - Watch mode to rebuild on source change